-An extensive list of all literature - in total 29 pieces - that supports Oragon is available on request (below).
-Each piece of litterature is linked to a specific claim.
+An extensive list of all scientific literature - in total 29 pieces - that supports Oragon is available on request (below).
+Each piece of litterature is linked to a specific statement.
 Example: "Surgical site infections are correlated with airborne bacteria levels" - which is linked to supporting evidence from several papers.
 Each paper is linked for easy download.

 A selection of published studies are listed below:

 Malin Alsved, Anette Civilis, Peter Ekolind, Ann Tammelin, Annette Erichsen Andersson, Jonas Jakobsson.
 Tobias Svensson, Matts Ramstorp, Sasan Sadrizadeh, Per-Anders Larsson, Mats Bohgard, Tina Šantl-Temkiv, Jakob Löndahl (2017).
 "Temperature controlled airflow ventilation in operating rooms compared with laminar airflow and turbulent mixed airflow", Journal of Hospital Infection.
 Link.

 Buhl S., Eschenbecher N., Bulitta C. (2016) Erste Ergebnisse und Erfahrungen mit einem neuartigen OP-Luftungssystem auf Basis einer temperaturkontrollierten Luftströmung.
 Krankenhaus-Hygiene + Infektionsverhütung Volume 38, Issue 2, 67–73

 Bulitta S., Magerl F., Hartwish R., Russwurm B. (2015) CFD analysis of a high-tech operating room using STAR-CCM+®.
 Dynamics 38

 Sadrizadeh S., Tammelin A., Ekolind P. and Holmberg S. (2014) Influence of staff number and internal constellation on surgical site infection in an operating room.
 Particuology, 13, 42-51